moayyaed/KerykeionCmsCore/README.md

 Subject to improvement so feel free to clone and improve to your needs.

-# Usage
+# Start up
-If you want to skip the "Usage" steps you can go and clone a project template I've provided on https://github.com/Kerykeion7/KerykeionCmsTemplate.
+If you want to skip the "Start up" steps you can go and clone a project template I've provided on https://github.com/Kerykeion7/KerykeionCmsTemplate.

 In the future there will be public nuget packages for these projects, but for now you can clone this repository and build the projects locally.
 This will add a local nuget package in the bin\Debug folder of the specific project.
 Put these in the Program Files (x86)\Microsoft SDKs\NuGetPackages folder so Visual Studio can access these with the package manager.